How Much is YouTube Worth? Over US$180bn in 2022

 - Long term growth rate: this is the constant rate we expect YouTube to grow in perpetuity beyond year 10.
 We assume this to be 3.5% (higher than long term US GDP but lower than the long term forecast growth in digital ad spend)

 - Discount rate: this is the rate we will discount future cash flows to arrive at our present value.
-We assume this to be 7% which is low by historical standards, however valid in a post pandemic world where interest rates globally are expected to remain close to zero for the foreseeable future.
-See my previous post to understand the principles of a discount rate when valuing businesses.
+We assume this to be 8% based on current long term risk free rate of ~3% (US 10 Yr Treasury Yield) and an equity risk premium of ~5%.
+See previous post to understand the principles of a discount rate when valuing businesses.

 With these two assumptions we can arrive at our terminal value.
 The formula for terminal value which applies the perpetual growth model is beyond the scope of this article but in essence calculates the present value of an annuity (see this article for the formula proof).

-YouTube Summary Valuation Finally, we can estimate our terminal value and discount it and the sum of our 10 year forecast cash flows to arrive at our valuation for YouTube which equates to US$168 billion.
-Not bad for a business Google acquired for US$1.6 billion.
+YouTube Summary Valuation Finally, we can estimate our terminal value and discount it and the sum of our 10 year forecast cash flows to arrive at our valuation for YouTube which equates to US$183 billion.
+This compares to the US$1.6 billion purchase price Google paid for YouTube in 2006.

-YouTube parent Alphabet over the course of 2020 traded at an average enterprise valuation of $900 billion which implies YouTube could represent up to 1/5 of the trading valuation of Alphabet.
+YouTube parent Alphabet over the course of 2022 traded at an average enterprise valuation of $1.4 trillion which implies YouTube still represents less than 15% of the trading valuation of Alphabet.

 A caveat, our valuation is a summary interpretation based on the assumptions we have made.
 Changes to our assumptions can have a wide impact on the valuation.
 For example there could be significant upside to earnings if YouTube is able to monetize ad spend via direct search and display ads vs in-video ads (given higher margin earnings), but similarly it could face significant downward pressure if content moderation costs escalate in response to abuse of the platform.